Adding metadata to your Bitcoin transactions

 What is OP_RETURN?

 The OP RETURN became standard only after the release of the Bitcoin Core version 0.9.0 update although it had been part of the scripting language since the first releases of Bitcoin.
-The 0.9.0 release had a 40 bytes limit for storing data, which was increased to 80 bytes in the 0.11.0 release and to the current 83 bytes in the 0.12.0 release in February 2016.
+The 0.9.0 release had a 40 bytes limit for storing data, which went to 80 bytes in the 0.11.0 release and to the current 83 bytes in the 0.12.0 release in February 2016.

 What are the uses of metadata in transactions?
-OP_RETURN use cases

-Probably the most obvious application of metadata in transactions is the possibility to store or send messages and memos, just as Satoshi did in his Genesis block, but the possibilities go way beyond that.
+Probably the most obvious application of metadata in transactions is the possibility to store or send messages and memos.
+Similarly to theGenesis block, but imagine the possibilities going way beyond that.

 - certify ownership and exchange of assets (who were the owners and who is the owner now)

 With Crypto APIs you can add metadata to your transactions!

-Take a look at the documentation to find out more:
+Take a look at the documentation to find out more on: